Updated on July 26, 2022

 If your child is old enough to talk, she'll probably tell you her ear hurts or itches.
 She may also have trouble hearing.
 A younger child may simply tug at her ear and act irritable.
 Some children cry almost constantly, and most develop a fever.
 In severe cases, the fluid building up in your child's middle ear can break through her eardrum.
 Pus will start oozing from her ears, and her fever and pain will probably disappear.
 The eardrum usually heals on its own.

 Call a doctor at the first sign of an ear infection.
 Most would quickly go away even without treatment, but prompt treatment can help prevent hearing loss and other rare complications.
 If the infection lasts more than two days, call the doctor again.

-If your child develops a fever and a swollen face, or swelling behind the ear, call the doctor or go to an emergency room immediately: This could signal a serious infection.
+If your child develops a fever and a swollen face, or swelling behind the ear, call the doctor or go to an emergency room immediately: This could signal an extremely serious infection.

 Why does my child get so many ear infections?